hyuan27/Leetcode/README.md

 1. O(n^3): brute force to find all substrings and check

 2. O(n): only go through once, update the start index pointer

+## 7. Reverse Integer:

+Two ways

+1. Use module and divide to find each digit and reverse, slow

+2. Change to string, reverse, and return.

+Second method is more straightforward, and faster as less operation and checks are required.
+But both algorithm should be log(x) time compexity.